saltconf/salt35/conference-program/index.md

    }
 </script>

-All talks and posters at SALT34 will take place on the University of Rochester's [River Campus](https://www.google.com/maps/place/Wegmans+Hall/@43.1260797,-77.6326735,17z/).
+All talks and posters at SALT35 will take place in the Science Center at 1 Oxford Street, just outside Harvard Yard.

-Talk sessions and on-site registration will take place on the first floor of [Wegmans Hall](https://www.rochester.edu/college/ecm/locations/wegmans.html) (Room 1400; <a href="https://maps.app.goo.gl/erMSWCyUjNKpYigv7">map</a>), and coffee breaks will take place on the first floor of [Goergen Hall](https://www.rochester.edu/college/ecm/locations/goergen.html) (Munnerlyn Atrium; <a href="https://maps.app.goo.gl/PvRXJY6xbWBgUyxR8">map</a>).
-On Wednesday evening (May 29), there will be a reception concurrent with the poster session, both in <a href="https://www.rochester.edu/college/rettnerhall/facilities/atrium.html">Rettner Hall</a> (Rettner Atrium; <a href="https://maps.app.goo.gl/koZ8dDNAnxJNfjjdA">map</a>).

 <p>
   <b>NB:</b> This schedule is preliminary and subject to change.